ljackiewicz/python-sudoku/README.md

 # Python Sudoku Solver and Generator

 Project prepared for educational purposes.
-It is intended to help expand and organize the current knowledge related to Python.
+It is intended to help expand and organize the current Python-around knowledge.

 ## Description
 To be completed.